alpamys-qanybet/uis-backend/README.md

 JAAS integration uses JSESSIONID inside cookie.

-##SENDING E-MAIL USING GOOGLE SMTP AND JBOSS AS 7
+##SENDING E-MAIL USING GOOGLE SMTP
 If you don’t have your own SMTP server, you can use Google’s in a pinch.
-This tutorial will show you how to do that using JBoss AS 7.

 First, we will need to configure a mail session.
 Stop JBoss if it is running.
-Open JBOSS/standalone/configuration/standalone.xml.
+Open __standalone.xml__.
 Search for smtp.
 You will see a sample mail session defined like this:
 ~~~~
 <mail-session jndi-name="java:jboss/mail/Default">
 	<smtp-server outbound-socket-binding-ref="mail-smtp"/>